tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * NaN values are deleted from the DataFrame.

-* In regression, the lagged returns will be the **independent** variable and the returns will be the **dependent** variable, since we are attempting to answer to what extent past values affect future values.
+* In regression, the lagged returns will be the **independent** variable, and the returns will be the **dependent** variable since we are attempting to answer to what extent, past values affect future values.
 It is like asking the question: given today's return, what's the expected return going to be tomorrow?

 Explain that the next step is to split the dataset into `train` and `test` sets: